 Dr. Holler Barkley earned her Doctor of Veterinary Medicine from North Carolina State, where she also obtained her Master of Science degree.
 Her undergraduate degree is in environmental studies from Hobart William Smith College.
 She is an active member of the North Carolina Veterinary Medical Association and the American Veterinary Medical Association.

 Dr. Holler Barkley has wanted to be a veterinarian since she was five years old and believes it is her calling and mission.
 She is proud to be serving the Hickory community by providing wellness care, hospitalization services and emergency procedures with a caring and compassionate team under her leadership.

-In her spare time, she enjoys the outdoors, including day trips to Lake Hickory.
-She is the proud dog mom of a bossy 14-year-old Havanese named Melly and a cat named Cinderella.
+In her spare time, she enjoys the outdoors, including day trips to Lake Hickory with her husband Chad and stepdaughter.
+She is the proud mama of a bossy Cavalier King Charles Spaniel named Carlito and a sassy cat named Cinderella.